Allen888510/cpp-matrix-engine/README.md

-# cpp-matrix-engine
+# C++ Matrix Engine

 A C++ matrix computation engine built from scratch for learning high-performance computing and AI acceleration.
-# C++ Matrix Engine

-A matrix computation engine implemented from scratch in C++.

 ## Goals